Joiry/HSL_Carp/align.md

-The `bbmap` log files are very useful, it reports all sorts of info on how well the alignments we to standard out:
+The `bbmap` log files are very useful (not all aligners make such convenient summaries), it reports all sorts of info on how well the alignments we to standard out:

 ~~~
 $ less bbmap.14281627.err